 Touchless invoices have a huge impact on processing costs and processing times, saving your people valuable man hours they can reinvest into higher-value work.

-The best AP departments out there are achieving a 85% touchless invoice rate thanks to the judicious use of analytics, automation and AI — helping them overcome common challenges like incorrect invoice fields or missing paperwork.
+The best AP departments out there have maximized the execution capacity of their AP processes to achieve a 85% touchless invoice rate, thanks to the judicious use of process mining, automation and AI — the technologies at the heart of the EMS.
+These are helping them overcome common challenges like incorrect invoice fields or missing paperwork.

 Not quite there yet?
 You’re not alone.
 For us lesser mortals, only 27% of electronic invoices can generally be processed straight-through without human intervention.

 Cycle times make a good secondary KPI — it’s less strategic than DPO, cash discounts and on-time payments, but it’s nevertheless a good proxy for how efficiently your organization is running.

 According to APQC, the average cycle time from invoice receipt to payment transmission is 15 days.
 Ardent Partners’ 2019 report on Accounts Payable notes that processing alone (no payment included) still takes 8.6 days.

 If your cycle times are above average, it’s usually a good sign that something is off — whether it’s in your scanning, your processing, or elsewhere in your AP workflow.